 Maximum Length of Sublet Period (i.e. 1 Year)

 NYC coop buildings often cap the duration of a sublet arrangement.
 The most common limit we’ve seen is 1 year.
 After the initial year expires, the shareholder and the tenant must re-apply for a sublet renewal directly with the coop board.

 Here’s an example of a coop sublet policy for a building on the Upper West Side:

-Most coops in NYC will impose restrictions on the maximum amount of consecutive subletting before a shareholder (owner) must either move back into the unit, leave it empty or sell the unit to another buyer.
+Most co-ops in NYC impose restrictions on the maximum amount of consecutive subletting permitted before a shareholder (owner) must either move back into the unit, leave it empty or sell the co-op.

 Here’s an example of a NYC coop sublet policy which officially caps consecutive subletting at two years but provides a window for the board to approve a third year: